 Once everybody's over the battles of the last few weeks and months, once everybody's done with that and realizes he's the only human being that can beat Obama, then there will be enthusiasm for Romney.

-They're going to be locked and loaded for that, and thus this notion of nineteen, twenty percent of people just desperately looking for a third option isn't going to exist.
+And thus this notion of 19, 20% of people just desperately looking for a third option isn't going to exist.

-So let's lose the third party talk.
+So let's lose the third-party talk.

 We got enough to worry about.